What is Diabetic Retinopathy?

 - Macular oedema: This is the swelling of the macula, caused by the leakage of fluid from retinal blood vessels.
 It can damage your central vision.

 Retinopathy symptoms don’t really show up right away, but

 - seeing an increasing number of floaters,

 - having blurry vision,

 - having a vision that changes sometimes from blurry to clear,

 - seeing blank or dark areas in your field of vision,

 - having poor night vision,

 - noticing colours appear faded or washed out, losing vision.

 How to prevent diabetic retinopathy?

 - Effective diabetes management – By including better control of blood sugar, blood pressure and cholesterol and overall management will help delay the development of retinopathy.

 - Regular eye examinations – Getting early diagnosis and treatment can usually prevent severe vision loss.
 It is important to have your eyes tested regularly when diabetes is diagnosed.

 Careful and regular management of your diabetes is the best way to prevent vision loss.
-Apart from monitoring vision changes, also monitor sugar levels using a glucometer.
+Apart from monitoring vision changes, you can also monitor sugar levels using a glucometer.
 Since major blood sugar fluctuations mean poorly managed diabetes, it can lead to diabetic retinopathy and other complications.
 Being aware can help prevent these.